Iamaperson759/Unify/README.md

 **Functionality**

 The USB Type-C and USB Type-A Ports will have SuperSpeed+ functionality, meaning they can transfer data at 10 Gbps.
 Two of the USB Type-C ports will have PD functionality as well, meaning they can provide 20 Volts at 5 Amps (100 Watts).
 The other USB Type-C port can provide 5 Volts at 3 Amps (15 Watts), while the USB Type-A ports can provide 5 Volts at 900 milliAmps (4.5 Watts).
+The ethernet port has speeds up to 10 Gbps.
+The DisplayPort and HDMI Ports can run 4K video at 60 Hz each or up to 4K video at 30 Hz if used in dual mode.

 ## Utility